MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.EditWebPage.md

 ## Example

 In this example, Microsoft Excel displays to the user a webpage URL.
-This example assumes a **QueryTable** object in cell A1 exists in the active worksheet and that a file called MyHomepage.htm exists on the C:\ drive.
+This example assumes a **QueryTable** object in cell A1 exists on the active worksheet and that a file called MyHomepage.htm exists on the C:\ drive.

 ```vb
 Sub ReturnURL()